learnable-content/esteban-hererra-screencast/README.md

-# Interactive messages and rich formatting message in Slack
+# Interactive messages and rich formatted messages in Slack

 This Slackbot is ready to be deployed in [Beepboop](https://beepboophq.com) as a Slack App and shows how interactive messages work and some rich formatting options available in Botkit.
 It belongs to the sixth part of a series of tutorials about Slackbots.